Subscribe to The Dirt e-newsletter

 Real-time kinematic (RTK) processing on a drone records GPS information and geotags images as they’re captured during flight.
 The GPS location is recorded for the center of the image.

-An active base station on the ground sends raw GPS data to the drone.
-Then the drone’s onboard GPS combines that info and its own observations to accurately determine its position relative to the base.
+A passive base station on the ground sends raw GPS data to the drone.
+Then the drone’s on-board GPS combines that info and its own observations to accurately determine its position relative to the base.

 But to achieve this, the RTK drone must stay connected to the base station while it’s gathering data.
 Unfortunately, signal loss can occur during turns, likely due to antenna orientation, and other instances.
 If this happens, while it tries to get a lock again data becomes unreliable.